ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## IAM policies

-AWS policies are policies created by AWS for convienences.
+AWS policies are created by AWS for convenience.
 Not editable.

 Customer managed policies are used for customizations.

-If not explicitly allowed, it is implicitly denied
+If not explicitly allowed, it is implicitly denied.

 Policies only work when applied to a group or role.